angulardart/site-angulardart/src/_codelabs/ng2/index.md

 ---

-This code lab walks you through the process of building a simple web app with Dart and Angular.
+This code lab walks you through the process of building a simple web app with Dart and AngularDart.

 If you are interested in other available labs, see the [code labs](/codelabs) page.